Travel Route 66 from Gallup to Winslow, Holbrook, Flagstaff and Seligman

 In 1987 Seligman became known as the “Birthplace of Historic Route 66”.

 Today, Seligman is home to numerous gift shops, restaurants and several small motels.
-It is truly a step back in time!
+Read more about motels and lodging in Seligman at TripAdvisor

 When in Seligman, be sure to stop and visit Angel & Vilma Delgadillo's Route 66 Gift Shop & Visitor's Center.
 We've shopped there, and highly recommend it!

 Elvis and friend on a break on Historic Route 66 in Seligman, Arizona